How to duplicate a page in Word documents.

 If you need to create multiple duplicate pages, you can repeat steps 4–7 as many times as necessary.

-Duplicate pages easily on a PDF file.
+Option 2: Duplicate pages in a PDF file easily.

 It can take a lot of time to duplicate pages in Word.
 A faster way to duplicate pages is to first convert your Word document into a PDF file.
 You can then easily duplicate pages with Adobe Acrobat: